 - Food in Australia

 - Food for specific needs

 - Food product development

 - Food service and catering

 - Food for special occasions

 - Food selection and health

-Food trends Students will learn to ...
+- Food trends

 The major emphasis of the Food Technology syllabus is on students exploring food related issues through a range of practical experiences, allowing then to make informed and appropriate choices with regard to food.
 Integral to this course is students developing the ability and confidence to design, produce and evaluate solutions to situations involving food.
 They will learn to select and use appropriate ingredients, methods and equipment safely and competently.